-I am a Ph.D.
-Candidate in Finance at Drexel University's LeBow College of Business, and I am on the 2024-2025 job market
+I am currently a Ph.D.
+Candidate in Finance at Drexel University's LeBow College of Business, and I will be joining the Department of Finance at Ole Miss in Fall 2025.

 My research examines the intersection of government and empirical corporate finance, specifically in the areas of innovation, labor, and corporate governance.
 I teach Stata, SAS, and programming essentials to doctoral students, as well as introductory finance topics to undergrads.